Updated on the 1st of January, 2022

 C. These obligations of confidentiality will extend for a period of one (1) year after the termination of this Agreement but will not apply with respect to information that (a) the receiving party can demonstrate is independently developed by the parties without reference to the other party’s confidential information, (b) lawfully becomes a part of the public domain, or (c) the receiving party can demonstrate was information of which the parties gained knowledge or possession free of any confidentiality obligation.

 3. Warranty and Disclaimer

-C. Client warrants and represents that it is the rightful owner or licensee of all content that it may provide to Vendor for implementation on the web site.
+C. Client warrants and represents that it is the rightful owner or licensee of all content that it may provide to the Vendor for implementation on the website.

 4. Limitation of Remedies

 Client’s sole and exclusive remedy for any claim against Vendor with respect to a breach of Section 3(A) will be the correction by Vendor of any material defects or deficiencies therein of which Client notifies Vendor in writing within thirty (30) days after the completion of the Deliverables.
-In the event Vendor is unable to correct any material defects or deficiencies to Client’s reasonable satisfaction, Vendor shall reimburse Client for all fees paid related to such Deliverables.
-In the absence of any such notice, the Deliverables will be deemed satisfactory to and accepted by Client.
-Payment or use of the web site or the Deliverables (as defined in the Website Proposal) shall in no way preclude Client’s ability to assert a warranty claim within the warranty period.
+If the Vendor cannot correct any material defects or deficiencies to the Client’s reasonable satisfaction, the Vendor shall reimburse the Client for all fees related to such Deliverables.
+In the absence of any such notice, the Deliverables will be deemed satisfactory to and accepted by the Client.
+Payment or use of the website or the Deliverables (as defined in the Website Proposal) shall in no way preclude the Client’s ability to assert a warranty claim within the warranty period.

 5. Limitation of Liability